A native New Yorker, I've been fortunate to be able to travel extensively to Asia for business working in the travel industry.

 Starting a Business and Making Money in Thailand

-In this article I will explain what you have to do legally and what you should expect while operating a business in the Thailand.
-You will also learn the benefits as well as the pitfalls of setting up shop.
-I'll also touch upon a few business ideas and ventures that I think will work and will not work.
-The advices in this hub are based on my experiences as well as stories from foreigners who own restaurants and retail shops throughout Thailand and living their dreams.
+In this article, I will explain what you have to do legally and what you should expect while operating a business in Thailand.
+You will also learn the benefits and the pitfalls of setting up shop.
+I'll also touch upon a few business ideas and ventures that I think will work—and some that will not work.
+The advice in this article is based on my experiences as well as stories from foreigners who own restaurants and retail shops throughout Thailand and are living their dreams.

 Thailand has a lot of potential for a successful business if you: